Election Security Spotlight – Black, Gray, & White Hat Hackers

 What you can do

 Election offices should consider how they can leverage the hacker community to improve their understanding of the threats facing election infrastructure and as part of a layered security approach.
 Consider partnering with reputable providers of white hat hacking services to identify and remediate vulnerabilities in election systems and networks.
 States and mature local information technology organizations should also consider implementing a responsible disclosure policy.
-Lastly, election offices should take advantage of the many white hat services, including vulnerability assessments, phishing exercises, penetration testing offered by the EI-ISAC, U.S. DHS, and other partners.
+Lastly, election offices should take advantage of the many white hat services, including vulnerability assessments, penetration testing offered by the EI-ISAC, U.S. DHS, and other partners.
 Depending on the provider, these assessments can be scheduled at varying intervals, and as a best practice should be conducted at least monthly and immediately following any major changes in systems or networks.